natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Q-5L.md

 * Built-in TVD camera for target acquisition; alternatively equipped with an advanced targeting pod
 * Access to 250/500 kg laser-guided bombs
 * Sufficient manoeuvrability at around 700 km/h
-* Great acceleration thanks to the WP-6-IIIA engines
+* Great acceleration and climb rate thanks to the WP-6-IIIA engines
-* Access to RWR
+* Access to very good RWR and countermeasures
+* Sits at 9.3 BR in air-battles while being rank VII, making it possible to grind top-tier aircraft at rank VIII without incurring a penalty in RP-gain

 '''Cons:'''

 * Same bulky airframe as all its predecessors and still locks up at transonic speeds
 * The built-in camera only has 1.5x magnification and limited rotation range
+* Rather lacking countermeasures at only 18 shots
-* Lacks any type of AAM and countermeasures, unlike its technological predecessor [[A-5C]]
+* Lacks any type of AAM, unlike its technological predecessor [[A-5C]]
 * Type 23-2K cannons needs extra practice against aerial targets
 * Subpar payload to its NATO/Warsaw Pact counterparts